quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part71_Summary.md

 ---

 #### Linear TD(0) Method
-Background context: The first semi-gradient method was linear TD(\(\lambda\)) (Sutton, 1988).
+Background context: The first semi-gradient method was linear TD($\lambda$) (Sutton, 1988).
 This method is a foundational algorithm in reinforcement learning for approximating value functions.
 It combines temporal difference learning with gradient descent to update the function approximation.

 :p What is the significance of the linear TD(0) method?
 ??x